adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

 ![alt tag](https://github.com/adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/blob/master/image/d1.png)
 Diagram.1

-The rule is simple :), we need first to send events from NIFI to Kafka (we’ll start with success outputs from PutHdfs), The running application will check the Event contents and verify to which Ingestion it’s belong, and which Ingestion Timestamp its belong too and update the ingestion status.
+The rule is simple :), we have to send events from NIFI to Kafka (we’ll start with success outputs from PutHdfs), the running application will check the Event-contents and verify to which Ingestion it’s belong, and will update the ingestion status.
+That's all.

 Let’s Start :
 Here is a common NIFI Dataflow Pipeline.
 Off Corse we generally have much more steps, but the presented principal will be the same.